 People in this range are considered overweight, although it should be noted that this is not the same as being obese.
 While a BMI of over 25 is still considered to be overweight, the greater BMI-related risks come after a BMI of 27.
 Once you pass a BMI of 27 you are put at greater risk for conditions that include:

 Being overweight can also increase your chances of becoming depressed by 55%.
 Being depressed, in turn, makes you 58% more likely to raise your BMI to the obese range.
-Overweight individuals run a greater risk of developing sleep apnea too, which can increase blood pressure and cause many of its own health issues.
+Overweight individuals run a greater risk of developing sleep apnea too, which can increase blood pressure and cause many of their own health issues.

 It should be noted that those with a BMI in this range reduce their risk of developing these weight-related disorders if they exercise.
 According to research, the greatest risks for this BMI range come from those that are not exercising.
 Those that exercise regularly may not be at as high risk.

 Once you’ve reached a BMI of 30, you are considered to be obese.
 There are “classes of Obese,” – a BMI of 30 to 34 is Class 1, 35 to 39 is Class 2, and a BMI of 40 and over is considered Class 3, and sometimes referred to as “Extreme Obesity.”

 The greater your level of obesity, the more BMI-related risks you are in danger of struggling with.
 Many of those with obesity struggle with at least one of the following diseases, and in some cases, many more: